claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 * $returnInstance:
 *true|false: will return the new instance if set to true, if not it will return the resource itself.*
 * $mimeType:
-*if the resource is a file, the mileType is usefull to display the correct icon*.
+*if the resource is a file, the mimeType is usefull to display the correct icon*.
 * $user:
 *mainly used for testing purpose.
-This is resource creator.
+This is the resource creator.
 If set to null, the default user will be the current one*.

 Most listeners are working with resourceInsanceIds.
 If you want to retrieve the resource linked to this instance, get the ResourceInstanceRepository: